 - What to ask to solve the current problem

 - Where to look for the solution

 80% of development is knowing your way around these two points.
 If you don’t know what to ask then you can’t possibly find the solution that will work for you.
 The more specific you can be with your question the better.

 To narrow down the “what to ask” I usually try to start by making sure that it’s a problem that someone has run into before (9 out of 10 times it usually is).
-This is followed by ensuring the correct terms and referencing is used (for instance, if the problem is with a specific component/plugin use that component name).
+This is followed by ensuring the correct terms and referencing are used (for instance, if the problem is with a specific component/plugin use that component name).

-Additionally you’ve got to be able to recognize where to look because if you’ve ever tried to look up anything on the internet (a dev’s number 1 resource) then you’ll know that there is an endless sea of information to dig through.
+Additionally, you’ve got to be able to recognize where to look because if you’ve ever tried to look up anything on the internet (a dev’s number 1 resource) then you’ll know that there is an endless sea of information to dig through.
 It’s good to start at the source if possible.
 Check the resources associated with the component then work your way to checking larger resources like Stack Social.

 Learning new technologies on the fly can be incredibly rewarding and is not as daunting a task as it may sound.
 Mastering a programmer’s train of thought and understanding the requirements of the problem or project are key.
-In the vast sea of technologies available to developers above all else you must know what to ask, and where to look.
+In the vast sea of technologies available to developers above all else, you must know what to ask, and where to look.